The Fall season is upon us and it's time for Tall Fescue! You can have green all year with your TifTuf Bermuda lawn too. Curious how? Keep reading.

-- Pre-Emergent Herbicide Caution: If you're overseeding Tall Fescue or starting a new Tall Fescue lawn from seed, don't apply fall pre-emergent herbicide.
+- Caution: Don't apply fall pre-emergent herbicide if you're overseeding Tall Fescue or starting a new Tall Fescue lawn from seed.
+Keep scrolling for more herbicide pointers.

 - Mowing Tall Fescue Seedlings: The first time to mow your lawn (at a 2.5-3" cut height) is when the seedlings reach 3-4" tall.
 In fact, mowing will promote growth!
 So don't be timid.
 Mow it!

-- Continue to mow your established Tall Fescue lawn as needed throughout the winter at 2.5-3" cut height.
+- Now is the time to lower the mower blade for your established Tall Fescue lawn.
+Continue to mow as needed throughout the winter at a 2.5-3" cut height.
+Next summer we'll remind you to raise it up again.

 - Caution #1: If you're overseeding Tall Fescue or starting a new Tall Fescue lawn from seed, don't apply fall pre-emergent herbicide.